 There are big changes coming to the way suspension credit is handled in Pennsylvania.
-With Act 30 signed into law to take effect in 15 months, the PA Legislature sends a message that they will no longer allow the archaic suspension credit system to ruin the lives of Pennsylvania residents.
+With Act 30 signed into law to take effect in 15 months on October 20th, 2018, the PA Legislature sends a message that they will no longer allow the archaic suspension credit system to ruin the lives of Pennsylvania residents.

 Act 30 or Senate Bill 553 is set to change the requirement of drivers and officials in Pennsylvania by eliminating the requirement that a court or district attorney require the licensee to surrender a driver’s license upon conviction and forward the license with the record of the conviction to PennDOT; stipulates that licenses surrendered to PennDOT by the licensee may be destroyed, which may cause the licensee to apply for a replacement license, when eligible; and, authorizes any police officer or designated Commonwealth employee to confiscate a license that has been revoked, suspended, cancelled or disqualified.
 The new section reads as;